 Unlike professional theater, at the community level, the players usually come out and mingle with the audience, receiving their own congratulations on a job well done.

 The cast of a play becomes almost an extended family, and often long-lasting friendships are made.
 I am still in touch with several of the people I worked with--gosh--was it really 30 years ago?!

-Closing night is usually a big deal; memories shared, farewells said, thanks given, and some minor speech making, may all go on at a cast closing party.
+Closing night is usually a big deal; memories shared, farewells said, thanks given, and some minor speech making, laughter and tears, may all go on at a cast closing party.
 Not all theaters follow this pattern; maybe most don’t.
 I treasure my own experience in this regard as a special memory.